Answered By: Gorgas Information Services Last Updated: Jun 22, 2018 Views: 409

 Answered By: Gorgas Information Services

-- If we don't, or if you want to see all the formats in which it is available, use Scout to search for the title.
+To discover all the formats in which a newspaper is available, use Scout to search for the title.
 This usually works best when you place the title in quotation marks: "Tuscaloosa News".

-- Use Scout or Google Scholar to search for the article title (in quotation marks works best: "West Memphis Three Set Free").
+• Use Scout or Google Scholar to search for the article title (in quotation marks works best: "Voter Participation and Strategic Uncertainty").

 Contact the Libraries